Microsoft springs hologram surprise, but long way to reality

 SEATTLE Microsoft Corp surprised the tech world on Wednesday with a prototype hologram visor that can bring the Minecraft video game, Skype calls and even the landscape of Mars to three-dimensional life.

-Virtual or enhanced reality is the next frontier in computing interaction, with Facebook Inc focussing on its Oculus virtual reality headset and Google working on its Glass project.
+Virtual or enhanced reality is the next frontier in computing interaction, with Facebook Inc focusing on its Oculus virtual reality headset and Google working on its Glass project.

 Microsoft said its wire-free Microsoft HoloLens device will be available around the same time as Windows 10 this autumn.
 Industry analysts were broadly excited at the prospect, but skeptical that it could produce a working model at a mass-market price that soon.